 The Secret Life of Culture: Unveiling Culture Risk in the Age of Machine Learning

 This paper has been prepared by Mike Durland and Mark Caplan.
-Mike Durland is independent contributor to GRI from the Munk School of Global Affairs at the University of Toronto and Mark Caplan is President of Global Risk Institute.
+Mike Durland is independent contributor to GRI from the Munk School of Global Affairs at the University of Toronto and Mark Caplan was the previous President of the Global Risk Institute.
 This is original research and applied theory authorized for GRI publication.
 The opinions expressed are solely those of the author(s).

 What is Culture?

 Before we can begin to advance the concept of managing people-related risk, and culture risk more broadly within an organization, we need to define what we mean when we use the term “culture”.
 A simple definition of culture is the social behavior, values and norms found within a group.
 This definition highlights that culture is rooted in the concept of behavior, and more specifically in collective behavior.

 Most large enterprises organize their human resources in a hierarchy.
 Executives at the top of the organization establish goals for the organization, then push those goals down through the hierarchy.
 This design enables large enterprises to effectively organize their people so they can focus on the important strategic imperatives of the organization’s shared goals, and by doing this concentrate their collective efforts on achieving these goals.

 Achieving shared goals is enabled by collective effort.
 In high-performance organizations such as the military, professional sports teams, and many enterprises, the ability of the individual to de-prioritize his or her own interests to favor the interests of the collective is a key component of success.
 Rogue, self-interested behavior is shunned.
 To be part of the team, self-interest is subordinated for the good of the team.

 However, hierarchies present a unique challenge.
 In large hierarchical organizations, there is often a large number of nodes between those at the top of the organization and those who are ultimately executing the activities required to achieve the goals.